bluemountainbookstore/bluemountainbookstore.github.io/links.md

 [Union Drug Co. & Soda Fountain](https://www.facebook.com/pages/Union-Drug-Co-Soda-Fountain/566067123452150) is our local prescription drug dealer and provider of delicious food.

+[The Historic Union Hotel](http://thehistoricunionhotel.com/) was the first place I visited in Union.
+I recommend staying in the Davis Bro.'s Room.

 [Knitkabob](http://www.knitkabob.com/) is our local yarn shop.
 Sit down and knit something.

 [Union Bagel Shop](http://unionbagelshop.com/) makes bagels, sandwiches and all kinds of baked goods daily.